1. Choose a Name for Your LLC

 All LLCs doing business in Mississippi must file an annual report once every calendar year with the Mississippi Secretary of State.
 The report can be filed any time on or after January 1st of each calendar year and is due by April 15th of that year.

-Mississippi LLCs can file the report online.
-Foreign LLCs must file by mail.
-A preprinted report form may be obtained.
+Mississippi LLCs must file the report online.
 There is no filing fee for Mississippi LLCs.
 The filing fee for foreign LLCs is $250.

 8. Foreign LLCs Doing Business in Mississippi

 To do business in Mississippi, all LLCs organized outside of the state must register with the Mississippi Secretary of State.
 Foreign LLCs must appoint a registered agent for service of process physically located in Mississippi.
 To register, file an Application for Registration of Limited Liability Company.
-The application must be filed by mail.
 Foreign LLCs must complete an Application for Appointment of Registered Agent of a Foreign LLC (filing fee of $25) and file it at the same time.